 Some of the questions I get asked the most as a makeup artist is about the foundation and what is the best way to apply it.
 The main goal with foundation is to leave your facial skin looking smooth, even and flawless throughout the day.

-But to achieve this, it is very important that you understand the basics about how to prep your skin, how to pick the right foundation and the tools you might need for the perfect application.
+But to achieve this, you must understand the basics about how to prep your skin, how to pick the right foundation and the tools you might need for the perfect application.

 Foundation is a makeup product that comes in different textures (liquid, cream, powder).
-To pick the right one you need to know what you are looking for your skin, answering some of this questions might help you get an idea:
+To pick the right one you need to know what you are looking for in your skin, answering some of these questions might help you get an idea:

 - How much coverage do you want?
 (Light, Medium, Heavy)

 - Do you tend to be oily during the day?

 - Is your skin sensitive to some ingredients?

 - Do you want your skin looking matte or luminous throughout the day?

 - Do you have fine lines, blemishes or large pores?